 Stir to combine.

-Add oat flour, salt and cinnamon.
+Add oat flour, pumpkin pie spice, cinnamon and salt.

 Stir to combine.